mozilla/spidernode/README.md

 make
 ```

 Note that right now the build will fail as stated above when linking Node.
-Building the SpiderShim test requires invoking the linker command manually.
+Building the SpiderShim test requires invoking the build system twice.
+See [.travis.yml] for example.

 ### Repository structure
 The repository is based on [node-chakracore](https://github.com/nodejs/node-chakracore).
 The interesting bits can be found in the [deps/spidershim](https://github.com/mozilla/spidernode/tree/master/deps/spidershim) directory.